This page gives some information on practising flexible thinking, to help us keep our balance in these challenging times 🙂

 - Taking a dialectical perspective.

-- Techniques to support flexible thinking in the reality of change.
+- Techniques to support flexible thinking.

 - Recognising thinking errors in times of stress and uncertainty.